Where Weebit ReRAM Can Make a Difference

 Although it is common and simple for near-memory computation, SRAM won’t work for these applications because it is extremely large and volatile.
 This volatility means it must stay connected to power, consuming a great deal of power and also risking data loss in the event that power is unexpectedly cut off.
 Given its size, it would also require additional off-chip NVM, leading to memory bottlenecks and power waste.
 On-chip flash memory is also far from ideal.
 As NVM, it can persistently hold weights even during power-off, but it can’t scale below 28nm as embedded on-chip memory.
 This means a separate chip is needed – leading to memory bottlenecks.

-ReRAM is 4x smaller than SRAM so more data can reside locally.
+ReRAM (RRAM) is 4x smaller than SRAM so more data can reside locally.
 It scales well below 28nm, it is non-volatile, and it enables quick memory access.
 Weebit ReRAM is ideal for advanced edge AI chips.

 Today’s vehicles integrate many hundreds of chips to control the various functionality – from the electrical control units (ECUs) inside of the engine, to powertrain, transmission and other control systems to the electronics that handle automotive driver assistance systems (ADAS), infotainment and other advanced features.
 Most of these chips require some form of non-volatile memory (NVM).